 Smoking during pregnancy can affect both you and your baby's health.
 If you are exposed to secondhand smoke, this can pass on harmful gases and chemicals to your baby.

-Smoking is banned by law in many public places, including all forms of public transport, theatres, cinemas, and public buildings.
+Smoking is banned by law in many public places, including all forms of public transport, theatres, cinemas, and public buildings, shared work vehicles and in private vehicles where someone under the age of 18 is present.

 Types of treatment